Motor Carrier Trip Permits

 Continuous Operation Variance Permit (COVP)

-A Continuous Operation Variance Permit, sometimes referred to as an Annual permit, allows motor carriers to operate continuously above legal size and/or weight limits for one year, but below thresholds set by the state and various county jurisdictions.
+This permit allows motor carriers to operate continuously above legal size and/or weight limits for one year, but below thresholds set by the state and various county jurisdictions.
 The maximum size and weight limitations not only vary by jurisdiction, but also vary by truck configuration and commodity.
 These permits do not authorize trips on roads with posted restrictions greater than that authorized by the permit.
-Pilot car requirements as well as a list restrictions on COVP operation can be found on the County Attachment for the COVP.

 Structure Permits and Super Loads

-A Structure Permit or Super Load Permit is a special type of single trip variance permit typically for loads wider than 14 feet, higher than 17 feet or longer than 150 feet.
-Processing time can vary due to the number of inquiries or complexity of the route and dimensions.
+This permit is a special type of single trip variance permit for loads wider than 14 feet, higher than 17 feet or longer than 150 feet.

 If a route request contains both state and county jurisdiction roadways, then the permit will be issued by ODOT.
 However, if the load is staying on county or city roadways, the applicant must apply directly to the county and/or city.